Mobile Sports Massage In York – Expert Therapy At Home

 Nervous System Response And Pain Relief

-Sports massage influences the nervous system.
+My sports massages influence your nervous system.
 Applying pressure and stretching techniques can reduce muscle stiffness and calm overactive nerve reflexes.
 This interaction helps decrease muscle spasms and alleviate pain.
 The release of endorphins, the body’s natural painkillers, also contributes to a sense of relief and overall well-being.

 Tissue Elasticity And Adhesion Breakdown